RyanFleck/Manuals/content/life/fitness.md

 Also critical to building health is **tracking** your progress.
-As the old management adage goes - *"If you can't measure it, you can't improve it."*[^2]

-Measurement is also key to keeping **motivation** high.
+As the old management adage goes - *"If you can't measure it, you can't improve it."*[^2] Measurement is also key to keeping **motivation** high.
 Seeing yourself improve, especially when weightlifting, is highly rewarding psychologically.

+Critical to measurement is a concept I'll term *low access friction*.
+Have the set of exercises you are going to perform taped to your wall, with a pencil set nearby or hanging on twine.
+The fewer steps that are involved in beginning a workout, the better.
+Apps can be OK for this, but often our phones are more of a detriment with their distracting properties.

 # Calisthenics